rcharan/nature-phd-survey/README.md

 I end up with 111 predictors.
 They are binary/categorical (62 before one-hot encoding) and ordinal (49), with no continuous predictors.
-The ordinal variables were treated as continuous for the purposes of the logistic regression.
+The ordinal variables were treated as continuous for the purposes of modeling.

 There is an overall class imbalance such that the Dummy Classifier achieves 71% accuracy by predicting that all students will remain in academia.